State's coronavirus death toll of residents passes 14,000 with rise of 107

-Florida's newly reported coronavirus deaths increased by triple digits for the fourth day in a row, 107 but 13 lower than the day and total deaths of residents passed 14,000, as cases rose by 2,795, just 52 lower than the previous day, Florida Department of Health announced Saturday.
+Florida's newly reported coronavirus deaths increased by triple digits for the fourth day in a row, 107, and total residents' fatalities passed 14,000, including the fifth pre-teen, a 12-year-old girl from Duval County, as cases rose by 2,795, just 52 lower than the previous day.
+Also, the state's first-time positivity rate remained under 5 percent for the third day in a row but Palm Beach County increased above 3 percent, the Florida Department of Health announced Saturday.

+The state's first-time daily infection rate of all tested was 4.15 after 4.25 the day before, a two-week low of 3.85 Sept.
+13 with every day over 14 days under 6 percent.
+Palm Beach County's rate increased from 2.89 percent, the lowest since May 18, to 3.20 and a high of 6.79 four days ago, the only time it was above 5 percent over 14 days.

+The state's total daily positivity rate for all tests increased to 5.47 percent on 72,903 tests reported by labs to the state Friday from 5.38 on 72,070.
+The two-week low was 5.16 percent on Sept.
+13 and the high was 7.54 four days ago.
+The record test total was 142,964 July 11.
+In Palm Beach County there were 162 positive tests reported to the state on 5,059 total tested.

 The record is 276 on Aug.
 11.